Communal tensions on Eid in Jodhpur; mobile internet services suspended, curfew imposed | Politics

 Shekhawat threatened that he, along with other party leaders, will sit on a dharna at the Jalori gate circle if the rioters are not arrested.

-BJP MLA Suryakanta Vyas in Jodhpur raised an objection to the installation of a Eid flag alongside the freedom fighter's statue.
+BJP MLA Suryakanta Vyas in Jodhpur objected to the installation of an Eid flag alongside the freedom fighter's statue.

 She had gone to the spot last night as soon as the incident occurred.